504 Loans in Michigan

 - Sufficient collateral to secure the loan.

-In certain instances, the SBA 504 Loan Program may also be used to finance start-up businesses (i.e. those in operation less than two years).
+In certain instances, the SBA 504 Loan Program may also be used to finance start-up businesses in Michigan (i.e. those in operation less than two years).
 However, such businesses must demonstrate the following:

 - Qualified management with industry related work experience,